simonmichael/hledger/site/download.md

 # Download
 <a name="packaged"></a>

-## I want to download a packaged version
+## A. I want to download a packaged version
 <!-- <sub>(If the download is out of date or doesn't run on my system, I might troubleshoot or donate to fund improvements)</sub> -->

 <style>